 If you would like to gain the necessary education to become a scrub nurse, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the U.S. Bureau of Labor Statistics, the annual median salary for registered nurses (including scrub nurses) was $64,690 in May 2010.
-Eighty percent of RNs made between $44,190 and $95,130.
-Hospital nurses generally earned the highest salaries.
+According to the U.S. Bureau of Labor Statistics, the annual median salary for registered nurses (including scrub nurses) was $66,220 in May 2013.
+Eighty percent of RNs made between $45,630 and $96,320.
+Hospital nurses generally earned the highest salaries, along with nurses who worked in outpatient care facilities.
 Wages typically increased with education level and experience.

 One reason for this growth is the aging of the U.S. population, which is expected to increase the demand for all types of health care services in coming years.
 Another is the shift toward outpatient surgical care, which is creating new positions in ambulatory surgery centers.
 In addition, the growing popularity of elective surgery, including plastic surgery, is creating many opportunities for scrub nurses.